 It would be safe to say that Pioneer is the pioneer in the DJ turntable industry.
 The company has been making turntables for many years now, and its main mantra is to innovate something inspiring and entertaining for its consumers.

 Pioneer delivers products that are ideal for all social gatherings – churches, nightclubs, outdoor events – you name them all.
-With over 20 years of experience in the game, the company has been able to develop great technology and state of the art products to strengthen the music culture.
+With over 20 years of experience in the game, the company has been able to develop great technology and state-of-the-art products to strengthen the music culture.

 Maintaining the same repo, Pioneer has come up with one of its latest flagships called DDJ SB2.
 This machine is ideal for any type of entertainer, whether you are a newbie or a professional DJ.